Overview of PhD Program

 Recommended HBS Courses

 Students should discuss the selection and sequence of recommended and other courses relevant to their research interests with their advisers.
 Students will select some recommended courses in their first year; other courses may be taken in their second and later years of the program.
-Note methodological training requirements in next section.
+Note: methodological training requirements in the next section.

 The Department offers a flexible PhD curriculum.
 Students are strongly encouraged to balance breadth and depth, theory, and methodology in pursuing training in the Department.
 The Department has a broad focus, incorporating health education/health communication as well as social and psychological influences on health.